SladjanDjokic/Rolling-Dice-MinGame/README.md

 ## Environment File

-`amera-web-api.env` is the environment file that will beed to be kept up to date with credentials as needed:
+`.env` is the environment file that will beed to be kept up to date with credentials and other secrets:

 ```shell
 AMERA_API_ENV_NAME=LOCAL